FRRouting/frr/doc/cli.md

   configuration items should be defined in separate commands.
 Clarity is preferred over LOC (within reason).

+* The maximum number of space-separated tokens that can be entered is presently limited to 256.
+Please keep this limit in mind when implementing new CLI.

 Variable Names
 --------------
 The parser tries to fill the "varname" field on each token.
 This can happen